kateknight1/santa-game/README.md

 # santa-game

-This is my first attempt at making a game.
-You play as santa claus, and you have to drop presents into the chimneys as you fly over them.
+A simple yet slightly chaotic game where you play as santa claus, and you have to drop presents into the chimneys as you fly over them.

 ## Possible features